Concept

 A typical workflow for using identities consists of four steps:

 1. Creating the identity with a name and role in Organization Access Control > Machine Identities.
-This step also involves configuring an authentication method for it such as Universal Auth.
+This step also involves configuring an authentication method for it.

 2. Adding the identity to the project(s) you want it to have access to.